TheMuffinManRL/holbertonschool-shell/permissions/README.md

 11-directories_permissions script - adds execute permission to all subdirectories fo the current directory 12-directory_permissions - creates directory called my_dir with permissions 751 in currect working directory.

+13-change_group script - changes the group owner to school for the file hello